signal11/m-stack/README.txt

 implement.
 The Microchip PIC line of microcontrollers work exactly this way.

-The Signal 11 USB Stack is a functional, well-documented, open source implementation of a USB stack for Microchip PIC platforms.
-It performs the following operations:
+M-Stack is a functional, well-documented, open source implementation of a USB stack for Microchip PIC platforms.
+It performs the following
+operations:
  * USB device hardware initialization
  * USB interrupt handling
  * Management of the serial interface engine SIE